Use Vinegar or Baking Soda to Kill Weeds

 The USDA issued a warning in their research report stating; “WARNING: Note that vinegar with acetic acid concentrations greater than 5% may be hazardous and should be handled with appropriate precautions.”

 Commercially available products: The enforcement wizards at Bradfield offer Bradfield Horticultural Vinegar via mail order.
 Bradfield Natural Horticultural Vinegar Weed Killer, 1 gallon Price: $28.99.

-Bradfield Natural Horticultural Vinegar is 20 % acetic acid an effective alternative to harsh chemical weed killers.
+Bradfield Natural Horticultural Vinegar: 20% acetic acid and an effective alternative to harsh chemical weed killers.
 Most effective on warm, sunny days.
 The heat of the midday sun will turn most plants totally brown 2 to 6 hours after application.